sst/guide/_chapters/deploy-again.md

 $ npm run build
 ```

-Now that are app is build and ready in the `build/` directory, let's deploy to S3.
+Now that our app is built and ready in the `build/` directory, let's deploy to S3.

 ### Upload to S3